 Meaning of a Crow in Esotericism

 Dark, lugubrious and mysterious.
-In Western culture, the crow is often associated with nefarious and infernal messages.
-Accustomed to eating carcasses, it directly recalls the image of death and lifeless bodies.
+The crow is often associated with nefarious and infernal messages in Western culture.
+Accustomed to eating carcasses, it recalls the image of dead and lifeless bodies.

 If we study the legends of cultures, from Irish Celts to American Indians, then the raven evokes powerful, positive and fascinating vibes, in total contrast to the symbolism of Christian Europe.